The Administrative Policies

 This group consists of the Professors, Associate Professors, Assistant Professors, Distinguished University Professors, Instructors and Research Professors in the College, Schools and Institutes of the University and Librarians of the University.

-Employment anticipated to be one or more years in duration with a normal work schedule as follows:
+Employment anticipated being one or more years in duration with a normal work schedule as follows:

 Employment which requires less than the normal work schedule as follows: